Here’s a look at the life of comedian Billy Crystal.

 Was Jay Leno’s first guest on the “Tonight Show” when Leno took over from Johnny Carson.

-Has been nominated for 22 Emmy awards and won six.
+Has been nominated for three Tony Awards and won one.

 1971-1975 - Member of a traveling improvisational comedy group.